 China Scholarship Council.

-APPLICATION CLOSED.
-This opportunity supports students from China who are seeking to study an MPhil/PhD degree at King's College London.
+This opportunity supports new students from China who are seeking to study an MPhil/PhD degree at King's College London.

 King's College London and the China Scholarship Council (CSC) hold an agreement to jointly fund Chinese students to pursue research degrees (PhDs) at King's College London.